 cmdlet and not Get-WmiObject

 .
 This is because Get-WmiObject is not compatible with PowerShell 7.
-Whether or not Win32_PerfRawData_W3SVC_WebService is faster than Get-Counter, it gives you better flexibility to create advanced monitoring scripts.
+Whether or not Win32_PerfRawData_W3SVC_WebService is faster than Get-Counter, it gives you more flexibility to create advanced monitoring scripts.

 The Web Service object includes counters specific to the World Wide Web Publishing Service and is a subclass of Win32_PerfRawData.
 You may remember Win32_PerfRawData from my Zabbix posts, where I use it to monitor various aspects of IIS websites and application pools.